 I went anyway.
 Nothing was happening.
 A CNN producer who drove in from DC offered me a cigarette, and some local TV news cameramen made pee pee jokes with a female reporter nearby.

 I left around 2:30, came home, and passed out.
 At 5:43, Holmes, the CNN producer, who had slept in his car at the high school, texted me to say there was still nothing happening.
-I could sleep a little bit more.
+I slept a little more.

 I planned to post up in the hospital cafeteria, but security wouldn’t let anyone in the building without a patient’s name.